johnschriner/presentations/digitalocean.md

 <img src="http://i.imgur.com/wIfVYNb.png" alt="nmap shows us which ports are open" width="400">

-As MySQL is a service like lighttpd and it can be administered from the command line:
+As MySQL is a service like Lighttpd and it can be administered from the command line:

         sudo service mysql start
         sudo service mysql stop